Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 A Ukrainian father makes a desperate, last-gasp dash to Moscow to stop his children being adopted by a Russian family.
 An orphaned 12-year-old girl lies in a hospital bed with shrapnel wounds, hoping her grandfather can find her in Russian-occupied Donetsk.
 A Ukrainian teenager asks “who am I?” after being brainwashed in Russian captivity.

-These stories and others like them are the inspiration for a series of songs that Canadian-Ukrainian singer Marichka Marczyk and 19-year-old Liza Praslova, who was forcibly taken from Mariupol to Russia in 2022, are performing on an international tour starting in London on January 27.
+These stories and others like them are the inspiration for a series of songs that Canadian-Ukrainian singer Marichka and 19-year-old Liza, who was forcibly taken from Mariupol to Russia in 2022, are performing on an international tour starting in London on January 27.

 Russia has kidnapped or forcibly displaced nearly 20,000 minors during its nearly 4-year full-scale invasion, according to Ukrainian President Volodymyr Zelenskyy’s children’s commissioner.